 Stoner, the story of an unassuming English professor at the University of Missouri, went practically unnoticed when it was published in 1965 (fewer than 2,000 copies sold).
 Only after it started getting attention from readers in Europe, did home audiences reconsider, affirm its value and even publish a 50th Anniversary edition.
 Now, its sales are in the millions, and it has been translated into more than 20 languages.

 For me, Stoner is a near perfect novel.
 The prose can only be described as beautiful.
-It has structure, characters, symbolism, imagery, mood – this is the type of book that makes me sentimental for my days teaching literature.
-There’s too much to talk about here, but I’ve posted to other articles for continued reading below.
+It has structure, characters, symbolism, imagery, mood – this is the type of book that makes me wistful for my days teaching literature.
+There’s too much to talk about here, and so I’ve linked to other articles for continued reading below.

 Synopsis of Stoner